abdanrafii/Final-Project-Startup-Campus-Tim-1/README.md

 | MobileNetV2 | 10 |  0.0001 | 32 | Adam | 99.12% | 0.0290 | 91.29% | 0.4089 |

 #### 2. Ablation Study
-Any improvements or modifications of your base model, should be summarized in this table.
-Feel free to adjust the columns in the table below.

 | Model | Base Model Trainable | Learning Rate | Added Layers | Dropout Rate | Output Layer | Accuracy | Loss | Validation Accuracy | Validation Loss | Test Accuracy | Test Loss |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |